Orange County Construction Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 Thousands of construction sites seem to be popping up everywhere in The O.C.
 Construction sites are also some of the most dangerous areas.
 If you have been injured in a construction-related accident, we can help.
-Our Orange County construction accident lawyers will help you get maximum compensation for your injuries and access to the top medical specialists.
-Call Arash Law today at (888) 488-1391 for a free case review.
+Our Orange County construction accident lawyers can help you explore ways to seek compensation for your injuries.
+Call Arash Law at (888) 488-1391 for a free initial case review.

 Despite strict monitoring and regulation, construction sites remain riddled with dangers.
-If you or someone you love is injured inside or around one, our Orange County construction accident attorneys will represent your case with expertise and determination.
-We are committed to helping accident victims pursue maximum compensation for their injuries and losses.
-Our dedication is proven by our track record of recovering over $500 Million in settlements and court verdicts.
-Focus on rebuilding what you’ve lost and let our determined construction accident lawyers in Orange County take care of the legal work involving your case.
+If you or someone you love is injured inside or around one, our Orange County construction accident attorneys can offer dedicated guidance.
+We are committed to helping accident victims pursue compensation they may be entitled to for their injuries and losses.
+Our dedication comes from our decades of experience in handling various injury cases in California.
+Our construction accident lawyers in Orange County can handle the legal work so you can focus on recovering from your injuries.

 What Is A Construction Accident?